-A. Subject to adjustment as provided in Section XI, the total number of shares of Company Stock available for Awards under the Plan shall be 2,100,000 (the "Plan Limit"); provided, however, that to the extent that awards granted under the Company's 2006 Stock-Based Incentive Compensation Plan that are outstanding as of the Effective Date are forfeited or otherwise terminate for any reason whatsoever without an actual distribution or issuance of shares, then the Plan Limit shall be increased by a number of shares of Company Stock underlying the portion of such award that was so forfeited or terminated.
+A. Subject to adjustment as provided in Section XI, the total number of shares of Company Stock available for Awards under the Plan shall be 1,748,000, plus the number of shares of Common Stock remaining available for issuance under the 2016 Plan as of immediately prior to the Effective Time (the "Plan Limit"); provided, however, that to the extent that awards granted under the 2016 Plan that are outstanding as of the Effective Date are forfeited or otherwise terminate for any reason whatsoever without an actual distribution or issuance of shares and, pursuant to the terms of the 2016, would again become available for awards thereunder, then the Plan Limit shall be increased by a number of shares of Company Stock underlying the portion of such award that was so forfeited or terminated.

-B. The maximum number of shares of Company Stock subject to Awards that may be granted to any Participant during any calendar year (the "Individual Limit") shall not exceed 400,000 shares.
+B. The maximum number of shares of Company Stock subject to Awards that may be granted to any Participant in respect of any calendar year (the "Individual Limit") shall not exceed 400,000 shares.
 The maximum number of shares of Company Stock subject to Awards that may be granted pursuant to Incentive Stock Options (the "ISO Limit") shall not exceed 500,000 shares.
-The maximum number of shares of Company Stock subject to Awards that may be granted to any Non-Employee Director during any calendar year (the "Individual Director Limit") shall not exceed 50,000.
+Notwithstanding the foregoing limitation with respect to individual Participants, or any plan or program of the Company to the contrary, the maximum amount of compensation that may be paid to any Non-Employee Director in respect of any calendar year (including Awards under the Plan, determined based on the Fair Market Value of such Award as of the grant date, as well as any retainer fees, but excluding any special committee fees) shall not exceed \$500,000 (the "Individual Director Limit").
 The Individual Limit, the ISO Limit and the Individual Director Limit may be adjusted to reflect the effect on Awards of any transaction or event described in Section XI.

 C. Any shares issued by the Company through the assumption or substitution of outstanding grants from an acquired company shall not (i) reduce the shares available for Awards under the Plan, or (ii) be counted against the Individual Limit or the Individual Director Limit.
 Any shares issued hereunder may consist, in whole or in part, of authorized and unissued shares or treasury shares.
 If any shares subject to any Award granted hereunder are forfeited or such Award otherwise terminates without the issuance of such shares or the payment of other consideration in lieu of such shares, the shares subject to such Award, to the extent of any such forfeiture or termination, shall again be available for Awards under the Plan.
 Any shares tendered, with the Committee's approval, by a Participant in payment of an exercise price for an Award or any shares withheld, with the Committee's approval, to satisfy any withholding or other tax liability in connection with an Award, shall not be made available again for issuance under the Plan.
+In addition, shares that are purchased by the Company in the open market pursuant to any repurchase plan or program, whether using stock option proceeds or otherwise, will not be made available for grants of awards under the Plan, nor will such number of purchased shares be added to the limit on the number of shares available for issuance under the Plan.